kusalananda/shell-toolbox/doc/shell.md

 > Set to the absolute path of the real shell executable.
 > This may be different from the
 > *shell*
-> mentioned on the command line as the actual shell used will always be
+> mentioned on the command line as the actual shell used will be picked
-> picked from the list of valid login shells (unless
+> from the list of valid login shells (unless
 > **-f**
 > is used).